CLARIAH/wp6-missieven/docs/transcription.md

 There is some complexity in the footnote numbering:

-1. sometimes the numbering skips a position
+1. sometimes the numbering skips a position;
-2. in the lower volumes, the numbering is by page, in the higher volumes by letter
+2. in the lower volumes, the numbering is by page, in the higher volumes by letter;
-3. a footnote text can be referenced by multiple footnote reference with the same number
+3. a footnote text can be referenced by multiple footnote reference with the same number;

 In the case of multiple references, we have duplicated the footnote text into as many copies, so that we can maintain a 1-1 correspondence between references and footnotes.
 In such cases, we have adapted the numbering.

-In the dataset, the footnote numbers are not important any more, because the footnote bodies have become features that annotate the words where the corresponding footnote marks occur.
+In the dataset, the footnote numbers are not important any more, because the footnote bodies have moved into the running text at the exact position of their corresponding references.
 Yet we have retained the footnote number in the footnote body.
 Because of the remapping of multiple references, the footnote number you see in the dataset may be one or more off w.r.t. the footnote number you see in the original.

-If there are multiple footnotes to the same word, we concatenate the material of the footnotes (including their marks), separated by a double newline.
+If there are multiple footnotes to the same word, we concatenate the material of the footnotes (including their marks).
+However, this does not occur in this corpus/

 ## Nodes